robotix/2020.robotix.in/_events/crescendo.md

 * The bot has to start from the starting area (green colored square in the diagram).

-* There are in total **5 green blocks** inside the pit among these, 1 block is inside the enclosure.

 ![](/img/event/crescendo/16.png){:.img-responsive}

 * The bot has to climb the stage near it and rotate the flagpole-shaped obstacle (using its extendable gripper) obstructing the path of a ball to clear the path--ramp sloping downwards, currently obstructed by the flag supported by the flagpole obstacle.
 The cleared path will allow for the motion of a white ball in round 2.